supelec-lstm/PinaPL/README.md

 # PINAPL
-PINAPL is not a Projet Long
+PINAPL Is Not A Projet Long